Resources

 • What kind of x do you want?
 What do they need?
 What would happen if x?

-• You are asking to identify, define, or to gain clarity on something.
+• You are asking to identify, define, or gain clarity on something.

 • How” questions elicit a process, method, steps, means, or the epistemology (knowledge) of something.
 It encourages exploration to identify descriptions of the way something occurs, is achieved, or is known.